 Bowling balls come in all shapes, sizes, and colors.
-Some are made of metal, others of plastic, rubber, or even wood.
-If you’re looking to get rid of your old bowling ball, there are lots of different options.
+Some are made of metal, others of plastic, rubber, or wood.
+Many options exist if you want to get rid of your old bowling ball.

-You could turn it into a piece of art, a toy, or maybe even a lampshade.
+You could turn it into a piece of art, a toy, or a lampshade.

 Understand Your Bowling Ball

-If the reason you are getting rid of your bowling ball is because you think it’s damaged it might be worth a rethink.
-For example, a cracked bowling ball might not actually be broken, but instead, it may be damaged due to years of wear and tear.
+If you are getting rid of your bowling ball because you think it’s damaged, it might be worth a rethink.
+For example, a cracked bowling ball might not be broken but may be damaged due to years of wear and tear.

-A bowling ball is composed of three main components: an outer shell, an inner core, and a filling material.
-A bowling ball’s outer shell is typically made of polyurethane resin.
+A bowling ball has three main components: an outer shell, an inner core, and a filling material.
+The outer shell is typically made of polyurethane resin.

 The inner core is typically made of lead or tungsten carbide.
 Filling materials vary depending on the type of ball.
 Some balls contain glass beads, while others may contain sand or graphite.

-Each material has its own properties and needs to be maintained properly.
+Each material has its properties and needs to be appropriately maintained.

-Rubber balls tend to be softer and less durable than other types of bowling balls.
+Rubber bowling balls tend to be softer and less durable than other types.
 Plastic balls are usually harder and sturdier than rubber balls.
 Composite balls are made of both rubber and plastic.

-These balls are often used for recreational purposes and are generally cheaper than other types of bowling balls.
-These materials break down over time, causing the ball to lose its shape and become useless.
+These balls are often used for recreational purposes and are generally cheaper than other bowling balls.
+These materials break down over time, causing the ball to lose shape and become useless.

 When this happens, it becomes necessary to replace the ball.
 However, since many balls are thrown away when they start to crack, there is an opportunity to repair them.
 How can you do this?

 You could take it to a bowling alley repair shop.
-Repair shops will often replace the damaged parts with new ones.
-As long as the original manufacturer still produces the same type of ball, the shop will be able to fix your existing ball.
+Repair shops often replace the damaged parts with new ones.
+The shop can also fix your existing ball as long as the original manufacturer still produces the same type.

-If you really want to get rid of your ball because you no longer have any use for it you could donate it to someone who will enjoy it.
+If you want to get rid of your ball because you no longer have any use for it, you could donate it to someone who will enjoy it.

-There are many organizations across the country that help kids learn the game, and offer free bowling lessons and equipment.
+Many nationwide organizations help kids learn the game and offer free bowling lessons and equipment.
 You could also donate it to a local youth league.
-If you have a family member who loves to bowl, ask them if they know any groups that they think would appreciate a gift like this.
+If you have a family member who loves to bowl, ask them if they know any groups that would appreciate a gift like this.

-Schools often have sports teams, and even if they don’t, they may still have students who participate in leagues.
+Schools often have sports teams; even if they don’t, they may still have students participating in leagues.

 Arts and science departments also use balls for various projects.
-Some schools offer craft classes, and they can use the balls as materials.
+Some schools offer craft classes, and the bowling balls can be used as materials.

 You could also donate to retirement homes.
-They often have an arts and crafts department that could use it to create interesting activities for residents.
+They often have an arts and crafts department that could be used to create exciting activities for residents.

 Youth centers are always on the lookout for resources.
-These places usually have kids who play games, so they might have a kid (and many) that plays the sport and wants a ball of their very own.
+These places usually have kids who play games, so they might have a kid (and many) who plays the sport and wants their own bowling ball.

 Get Arty

-But if you’re winding down that part and are wondering what to do with your bowling balls then how about getting creative?
+But how about getting creative if you’re winding down that part and wondering what to do with your bowling balls?
 Why not give your old bowling ball a second life?

-You can turn it into a beautiful accent piece for your house or yard.
-Just slap some paint on it and add some flowers or other decorations.
-Or, if you really want to go all out, you can even get some glitter and rhinestones and turn it into a unique holiday gift!
+You can turn it into a beautiful accent piece for your house or yard by slapping some paint and adding flowers or other decorations.
+Or, if you want to go all out, you can get some glitter and rhinestones and turn it into a unique holiday gift!

 Another fun option is to create a gazing ball out of an old bowling ball using washers.
-Simply cover the inside of the ball with washers, and then place the ball in a sunny spot.
+Cover the inside of the ball with washers, and then place the ball in a sunny spot.

-If you want to keep the ball safe from children, use a chain link fence to hold the ball in place.
+To keep the bowling ball safe from children, use a chain-link fence to hold it in place.
 A gazing ball can also help deter birds from eating your crops.
-You can turn any old ball into a gazing ball simply by covering it with reflective tape.
+You can turn any old ball into a gazing ball by covering it with reflective tape.

-Bowling Balls are also awesome for making an edger for vegetable beds or flower gardens or even around a tree.
-Cut the balls in half to make them go further and then you can paint them or create patterns to brighten up the edging and make a great feature.
+Bowling Balls are also excellent for making an edger for vegetable beds, flower gardens, or even around a tree.
+Cut the balls in half to make them go further, and then you can paint them or create patterns to brighten up the edging and make a great feature.

-For birdbaths, just place them in a shallow bowl.
+For birdbaths, please place them in a shallow bowl.

 Keep In Reserve

-If you still enjoy bowling and have found the perfect balls may not need all your bowling balls right now, but you should always keep them handy.
+If you still enjoy bowling and have found the perfect balls, you may not need all your bowling balls right now, but you should always keep them handy.

-A spare ball can help you if you miss an easy strike and you need to get back on track quickly.
-You could also use a spare ball to change lanes if you’re struggling to get strikes.
-And, if you’re just looking to slow down the pace of play, you can use a spare ball to bowl slower than normal.
+A spare ball can help if you miss an easy strike and must get back on track quickly.
+You could also use a spare ball to change lanes if you struggle to get strikes.
+And, if you’re looking to slow down the pace of play, you can use a spare ball to bowl slower than usual.

 Gift It

 Your local bowling alley is always looking for new balls.
-Sometimes they just need a few extra pairs.
-If you happen to have any old balls lying around, why not donate them?
+Sometimes, they need a few extra pairs.
+If you have any old balls lying around, why not donate them?
 You never know when they may need them!

 Recycle